hackolade/MongoDB-Custom-Properties/README.md

 <span class="rvts6">After making, saving and testing your changes, you should share them with everyone on your team to insure consistency.
 This is a 3-step process:</span>

-<span class="rvts6">- return to the plugin directory via Help > Show plugin directory, and zip up the whole plugin directory where you made your changes.</span>
+<span class="rvts6">- return to the plugin directory via Help > Show plugin directory, and zip up the whole plugin directory where you made your changes;</span>

-<span class="rvts6">- transfer this zip file to each team member using Hackolade</span>
+<span class="rvts6">- transfer this zip file to each team member using Hackolade;</span>

-<span class="rvts6">- on each team member's computer, start Hackolade, go to Help > DB target plugin manager, then click the button 'Install from zip file', and choose the zip file file.  </span>
+<span class="rvts6">- on each team member's computer, start Hackolade, go to Help > DB target plugin manager, then click the button 'Install from zip file', and choose the zip file file.</span>

 <span class="rvts6">
 </span>